HazyResearch/pdftotree/README.rst

 **WARNING**: ``pdftotree`` *is experimental code and is NOT stable or maintained.
 It is not integrated with or supported by Fonduer.*

-Fonduer_ has been successfully extended to perform information extraction from richly formatted data such as tables.
-A crucial step in this process is the construction of the hierarchical tree of context objects such as text blocks, figures, tables, etc. The system currently uses PDF to HTML conversion provided by Adobe Acrobat.
+Fonduer_ performs knowledge base construction from richly formatted data such as tables.
+A crucial step in this process is the construction of the hierarchical tree of context objects such as text blocks, figures, tables, etc.
+The system currently uses PDF to HTML conversion provided by Adobe Acrobat.
 However, Adobe Acrobat is not an open source tool, which may be inconvenient for Fonduer users.

 This package is the result of building our own module as replacement to Adobe Acrobat.
 Several open source tools are available for pdf to html conversion but